typedb/typedb/docs/pages/docs/4-distributed-analytics/compute-queries.md

 ## Subgraph

 The subgraph syntax is provided to control the types that a chosen algorithm operates upon.
-By default, the compute algorithms include instances of every type in the calculation.
+By default, the compute methods include instances of every type in the calculation.
 Using the `in` keyword followed by a comma separated list of types will restrict the calculations to instances of those types only.

 For example,